PUBLISHED January 30th, 2018 05:00 am | UPDATED May 18th, 2020 05:25 pm

-Amidst Tokyo’s mouthwatering food scene are the ubiquitous izakayas – Japanese gastropubs that have been likened to Irish pubs and Spanish tapas bars.
-Translating to mean ‘to stay’ and ‘sake shop’, izakayas are usually where post-work mingling happens, where groups of friends and colleagues gather for drinks and snacks dished out in small, easy-to-share servings.
+In transversing Tokyo’s mouthwatering food scene, you’ll stumble upon one too many izakayas – Japanese gastropubs that have been likened to Irish pubs and Spanish tapas bars.
+Meaning ‘to stay’ and ‘sake shop’, izakayas are usually where post-work mingling happens, where groups of friends and colleagues gather for drinks and snacks dished out in small, easy-to-share servings.

 Thus, with its bustling, unpretentious atmosphere and extensive menus, izakayas offer an authentic dining experience – one that more accurately reflects the local dining culture rather then the fine dining, kaiseki meals.
-And just like every Tokyoite, we have our favourite hangouts in the city:
+And just like every Tokyoite, we have our favourite izakayas in Tokyo:

 Tucked away in the quiet backstreets of Shibuya, the ultra-popular Kotaro boasts a reservation list with a waiting period of up to a month.
 If you’re one of the diners who’ve scored a seat at this cosy, compact eatery, lucky you!